crypto523/verified-consensus/docs/description_and_informal_proof.md

 ], key=lambda index: (state.validators[index].activation_eligibility_epoch, index))
 ```

-Instead of this loop, our algorithm computes the queue across two calls to `process_epoch`
-as part of the two single-pass loops:
+Instead of this loop, our algorithm computes the queue across two consecutive calls to `process_epoch` as part of the single-pass loops of each:

 - In the first single-pass loop (end of epoch $N - 1$): add validators that *could* be eligible for
   activation at the end of epoch $N$ to a cache that is sorted by `(activation_eligibiliy_epoch,